albar965/littlenavmap-manual/src/en/MENUS.rst

 |Show MSA Sectors| Show MSA Sectors
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Toggle display of MSA sector icons.
+Toggle display of MSA (minimum sector altitude) icons.
 This does not cover the user placed MSA sector diagrams.

 See :doc:`MSA` for more information.